biasmv/pv/doc/viewer.rst

   :param name: Uniquely identifies the label
   :param text: The text to be shown
-  :param pos: A :class:`vec3`, or array of length 3 holding the x, y, and z coordinate of the label's center.
+  :param pos: An array of length 3 holding the x, y, and z coordinate of the label's center.
   :param options: Optional dictionary to control the font, text style and size of the label (see below)

   Accepted *options* are: